Certificate in the Social Dimensions of Health

 The four courses in the certificate program provide an understanding of health and health disparities based on systematically examining relationships with social dimensions.

-Courses are conveniently offered at 4:30-7:00 pm or 7:10-9:40 pm one day per week Monday through Thursday to accommodate students with full-time employment or other obligations.
+Classes are offered at various times throughout the day to accommodate different schedules.
+Most courses are offered at 4:30-7:00 pm one day per week to accommodate students with full-time employment or other obligations.

-The certificate is open to student with a bachelor’s degree in ANY undergraduate major.
+The certificate is open to students with a bachelor’s degree in ANY undergraduate major.
 Courses may be applied to the Master of Arts program in Applied Sociology, if admitted.

 This academic program is a participant in the U.S. Department of Education Gainful Employment program.